isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-This rule does not ban the use of macros for "configuration control" use in `#ifdef`s, etc.
+This rule does not ban the use of macros for “configuration control” use in `#ifdef`s, etc.

 ##### Enforcement

-Scream when you see a macro that isn't just used for source control (e.g., `#ifdef`)
+Scream when you see a macro that isn’t just used for source control (e.g., `#ifdef`)

-### <a name="Res-macros2"></a>ES.31: Don't use macros for constants or "functions"
+### <a name="Res-macros2"></a>ES.31: Don’t use macros for constants or “functions”

 ##### Reason

 Macros are a major source of bugs.
-Macros don't obey the usual scope and type rules.
+Macros don’t obey the usual scope and type rules.
-Macros don't obey the usual rules for argument passing.
+Macros don’t obey the usual rules for argument passing.
 Macros ensure that the human reader sees something different from what the compiler sees.
 Macros complicate tool building.